When Do Transformers Shine in RL? Decoupling Memory from Credit Assignment: Experiment Details

 \subsection{Memory-Based RL Implementation}

-Our implementation follows prior work~\citep{ni2021recurrent}, providing a strong baseline on a variety of POMDP tasks, including Key-to-Door and PyBullet tasks used in this work.
+Our implementation builds upon prior work~\citep{ni2021recurrent}, providing a strong baseline on a variety of POMDP tasks, including Key-to-Door and PyBullet tasks used in this work.
 We denote this implementation\footnote{\url{https://github.com/twni2016/pomdp-baselines}} as \texttt{POMDP-baselines}.
-All sequence encoders and RL agents in our experiments are trained \textit{end-to-end} with model-free RL algorithms from scratch.
-The details are described as follows.
+All parameters of our agents in our experiments are trained end-to-end with model-free RL algorithms from scratch.
+The following paragraphs provide detailed descriptions.\looseness=-1

+\paragraph{Sharing the sequence model in actor-critic with frozen critic parameters in the actor loss.} Our agent architecture, depicted in Fig.~\ref{fig:arch_shared}, simplifies the one in \texttt{POMDP-baselines} by sharing the sequence model between the actor and critic.
+Previously, \texttt{POMDP-baselines} found sharing the RNNs between actor and critic causes instability in gradients, thus they adopt the separate sequence encoders for actor and critic.
+We examine their code and find that it is mainly due to the gradient bias in the actor loss.
+This issue is also discussed in prior~\citep{yang2021recurrent} and concurrent works~\citep{grigsby2023amago} on memory-based RL and related to sharing CNN encoders in visual RL~\citep{kostrikov2020image,yarats2021improving}.
+Below we formalize the issue and introduce our solution.

+In the \textbf{separate encoder} setting, we consider an actor and a critic with distinct history encoders $f_{\phi_\pi}$ and $f_{\phi_Q}$, mapping a history $h$ into latent states $z_\pi$ and $z_Q$, respectively.
+The history encoder parameters are denoted as $\phi_\pi$ and $\phi_Q$.
+The actor is parameterized by $\pi_{\nu} (f_{\phi_\pi}(h))$ and the critic is parameterized by $Q_{\omega}(f_{\phi_Q}(h),a)$ with $\nu$ and $\omega$ denoting their respective MLP parameters.
+Considering the DDPG algorithm~\citep{lillicrap2015continuous} for training\footnote{The analysis can be generalized to stochastic actors by the reparametrization trick.} and a tuple of data $(h,a,o',r)$\footnote{It denotes current history, current action, next observation, and current reward.}, the loss of critic parameters is